aspose-cells/Aspose.Cells-Products/cells/en/python-net/conversion/csv-to-word/_index.md

 {{% blocks/products/pf/agp/text %}}

- Aspose.Cells for Python is platform-independent API and can be used on any platform (Windows, Linux), just make sure that system have [Python](https://www.python.org/downloads/) 3.7 or higher.
+ Aspose.Cells for Python via NET is platform-independent API and can be used on any platform (Windows, Linux), just make sure that system have [Python](https://www.python.org/downloads/) 3.7 or higher.

 {{% /blocks/products/pf/agp/text %}}